What is Siam Niramit Phuket?

 Siam Niramit Phuket is a surprisingly great show narrating 700 years of Thailand history.
 The stage is immense, the choreography involving more than a hundred people is spotless and the narration simple and clear enough for everyone to understand each scene.
 The sound system is superb and immerses you in a fantastic world based on centuries of Thai myths, legends and beliefs.
 It is seriously impressive.

-It took us a long time to visit Siam Niramit… and it was a mistake (Siam Niramit opened in 2012).
-We didn’t visit it before because taking photos inside the theater is not allowed.
-At first there was not much motivation to go there.
+It took us a long time to visit Siam Niramit, and in a way, it was a mistake (Siam Niramit opened in 2012).
+We didn’t visit it before because taking photos inside the theatre is not allowed.
+At first, there was not much motivation to go there.
 We visited Fantasea in the past and while the show was good, once was enough.

 The Thai Village at Siam Niramit

 Siam Niramit is all about Thailand.
-The large park surrounding the theater recreates traditional Thai villages with wooden houses from each of the main regions of Thailand.
-Each house displays what the region is famous for, food or handicrafts, but it’s nowhere like a serious museum.
+The large park surrounding the theatre recreates traditional Thai villages with wooden houses from each of the major regions of Thailand.
+Each house displays what the province is famous for, food or handicrafts, but it’s nowhere like a museum.
 The Thai village is a beautiful photo playground and the boys and girls welcoming you in each home are fun and friendly.
-You are invited to try some local food (Kanom krok and Kao Mao are great to try) and explain a little what this house was used for and how people lived in it.
+You are invited to try some local food (Kanom Krok and Kao Mao are great) and explain a little what this house was for and how people lived in it.